Guide to business credit card limits & how to increase them

 Credit limit increase vs. new business credit card

-If you aren’t able to increase your business credit card limit—or you’re simply interested in a card with different benefits or no preset spending limit—it might be worth opening a new business credit card.
-Getting a new business credit card may allow you to tap into new perks like cash back or travel rewards and give your business more flexibility as it grows and starts taking on larger expenses.
+If you aren’t able to increase your business credit card limit—or you’re simply interested in a card with different benefits or an NPSL card—it might be worth applying for a new business credit card.
+Getting a new business credit card may allow you to tap into new benefits like cash back or travel rewards and give your business more flexibility as it grows and starts taking on larger expenses.
 Depending on the card issuer, it could also offer payment solutions that make it easier to manage your business expenses.

-Before deciding to go with multiple business credit cards, think about whether you can responsibly manage them.
+Before deciding to open multiple business credit cards, think about whether you can responsibly manage them.
 Are you comfortable with extra fees such as annual charges?
-Take a moment to weigh the pros and cons before choosing what’s best for you.
+Take a moment to weigh the pros and cons before choosing what’s best for your business.

-A higher credit limit on your business credit card can make it easier to cover expenses—and allow you to earn some great rewards.
+A higher credit limit on your business credit card can make it easier to cover expenses while also helping you earn rewards.
 If you think an increase could help support your business goals, consider contacting your credit card issuer.
 Just be prepared to provide some information about your company and why you’re asking for the increase.

-Capital One offers options for companies looking for higher credit limits and for those in search of a fixed credit line—all with benefits like one-time cash bonuses, low introductory APRs, unlimited cash back or bonus miles.
-Compare Capital One business credit cards today.
-Before applying, see what you’re pre-approved for without any impact on your credit.
+Capital One offers options for companies looking for higher credit limits or a fixed credit line—all with benefits like one-time cash bonuses, unlimited cash back or bonus miles.
+Compare Capital One Business credit cards today.
+Before applying, see what you’re pre-approved for without any impact on your personal credit score.

 Capital One Business